normful/nbase/project-final/project-final-report.md

 No changes were made to the schemas of our SQL tables, which are repeated below for convenience.
 Only additional `CHECK` constraints were added to the `CREATE TABLE` commands in the included `create_db.sql` script.

 Our tables capture all aspects of our ER diagram except for the full participation constraints on NBATeam for the PlaysFor and WorksFor relationships.
-Furthermore, all tables are in BCNF because no functional dependencies violate BCNF.

 ## Legend